VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The mother of famous astronomer Johannes Kepler was accused of being a witch**
+- ⚡ Daily fun fact: **Each year 96 billion pounds of food is wasted in the U.S**

 <h3 align="left">Connect with me:</h3>
 <p align="left">